ntmoore/opendyslexic_latex_example/README.md

 Nathan Moore, Winona State University, nmoore@winona.edu

-I've read (anecdotally) that people who struggle with dyslexia can benefit from fonts with are intentionally designed to be asymmetric.
+I've read (anecdotally) that people who struggle with dyslexia can benefit from fonts which are intentionally designed to be asymmetric.
 One font like this is "Open Dyslexic", [http://opendyslexic.org/].
 I write exams in the tex/latex typesetting language, and know tex at the dilletante level.
 So, the question I wanted to answer was, "How can I typeset a document and use Open Dyslexic fonts?"

 Assumptions: I am working on a Windows 8 computer with MiKTeX 2.9 installed.